Children in Wartime

 Summary of Children in Wartime

-• “Children in Wartime” As a Representative of Childhood Impressions of Aerial Bombing: Isobel Thrilling has opened the poem with “siren” showing clearly that the poem could be about war or has an anti-war theme.
+- “Children in Wartime” As a Representative of Childhood Impressions of Aerial Bombing: The poem starts with ‘siren’ showing clearly that the poem could be about war or has an anti-war theme.
 It is, however, from a child’s perspective.
-The narrator presents his situation that when the sirens have ripped open their sleep, they run toward the shelter in the darkness where people are whispering that it is a storm but they know that it is not a storm, as it is not accompanied the sound of rain that should come after a thunder.
-The children know that it has left craters after the bombing and they know that they would have to keep their mouths shut in amazement at such huge devastation.
-The child sees that his window pane from where he used to watch stars at night is broken, and it seems that his sky is broken.
-This aerial bombing has broken his imaginative sky.
+The narrator presents the situation when the sirens wake them up from their sleep.
+The children run toward the shelter in the darkness, where people are whispering that it is a storm.
+However, they know that it is not a storm because it is not accompanied by the sound of rain that should come after thunder.
+The children know that it has left craters after the bombing, and they even know they would have to keep their mouths shut after witnessing huge devastation.
+The child sees that the window from where he used to watch stars at night is broken, and it seems his sky is broken.
+According to the child, the aerial bombing has broken his imaginative sky.

-literary devices are unique tools, They are used to make writings beautiful and meaningful.
-The analysis of these devices in the poem as given below shows this fact.
+literary devices are unique tools used to make literary works meaningful and enhance their impact.
+The analysis of these devices is given below.

-2. Alliteration: It is a device that means to use words in quick succession having initial consonants such as /h/ sound in “had hung.”
+- Alliteration: It is a device that means to use words in quick succession having initial consonants such as the sound of /h/ in “had hung”.

-3. Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /s/ and /w/ in “my window spun with stars”, /s/ and /p/ in “People said it was a storm” and the sound of /w/ and /s/ in “when I saw the jaw of glass.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sounds of /s/ and /n/ in “my window spun with stars” and the sound of /t/ in “People said it was a storm”.

 when I saw the jaw of glass,